hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 You can't "off the shelf" ship a meaningful abstraction around semantic metadata, for example, but it's invaluable to _have_ one.
 Why?
 Well, because an abstraction to me is something you use to help shape and articulate the desired emergent behaviour of groups and systems; thus, by definition, the emergent behaviour is very specific to your current context.

-Using a commoditized implementation, on the other hand, has a fairly simple litmus test: is the implementation largely outside of your company, and can it survive the subject matter expert on your team leaving?
+Using a commoditised implementation, on the other hand, has a fairly simple litmus test: is the implementation largely outside of your company, and can it survive the subject matter expert on your team leaving?
-Kubernetes, Jira, Salesforce, Spark, Postgres, etc, are all great examples of commoditized implementations.
+Kubernetes, Jira, Salesforce, Spark, Postgres, etc, are all great examples of commoditised implementations.
 This is all about improving optionality, business continuity, reducing risk, and increasing leverage; while it can help shape your abstraction, it's not really about shaping the emergent behaviour of a system, it's about shaping the solution space you use to solve your problems with.

 Why is it tricky to find the right balance?